Rewan Police Horse Breeding Station

 Rewan Police Horse Breeding Station is a heritage-listed former horse stud farm at Rewan Road, Rewan, Central Highlands Region, Queensland, Australia.
-It was built in 1911 by Queensland Police Service.
+It was built in 1911 by Queensland Police Force, used until 1934.
 It is also known as Rewan Police Horse Stud, Rewan Remount Breeding Station, and Rewan Station.
 It was added to the Queensland Heritage Register on 31 May 2019.

 History

 The former Rewan Police Horse Breeding Station, located approximately 64 km southwest of the town of Rolleston in the Springsure district of Central Queensland, was established as a police horse stud in 1909.
 Comprising 108,000 acres (43,706ha) at its largest, the reserve was home to up to 771 horses and up to 2850 cattle until its closure in 1934.
 It was also a sanctuary for native birds and animals.
 It retains the stables (1911), the commissioner's cottage (1911) and a meat house (1918) from its stud era.
 Rewan Police Horse Breeding Station is the only surviving site of a police horse stud in Queensland.
 It is important in demonstrating the Queensland Government's policy of breeding horses, which were essential as transport, for the Queensland Police Force between 1904 and 1934.
 It has a special association with the Queensland Police Force, an important organisation in Queensland history.

 A police presence in the geographical area that became the Colony of Queensland began in 1843, not long after free settlement commenced in at the former Moreton Bay penal settlement (now the city of Brisbane).
-The Police Act 1863 created a centralised system under a Commissioner of Police, who controlled the Queensland Police Force (QPF) and the Native Police (The Native Police were disbanded by the early 1900s.).
-The commissioner headed a hierarchy of inspectors and sub-inspectors who were in charge of sergeants and constables working in police districts throughout Queensland.
-However, the Commissioner of Police did not control the water police.
+The Police Act 1863 created a centralised system under a Commissioner of Police, who controlled the Queensland Police Force (QPF) and the Native Police (the Native Police were disbanded by the early 1900s).
+The Commissioner headed a hierarchy of inspectors and sub-inspectors who were in charge of sergeants and constables working in police districts throughout Queensland.
+However, the Commissioner of Police did not control the Water Police.